-At today's E3 event, Nintendo had plenty of great announcements like a new Metroid, another fighter for Super Smash Bros Ultimate and so much more.
+At lat year's E3 event, Nintendo had plenty of great announcements like a new Metroid, another fighter for Super Smash Bros Ultimate and so much more.
 At the very end of this event, we received some more information on Breath of the Wild 2.

 In that, we received a very pretty new trailer for the game and the confirmation that Nintendo are aiming for a 2022 release date.
-This being said, that release date could always be pushed back if the team need to
+We now know this has been delayed.

 Zelda Uses Miis For NPCs